Our new registrant management system, Alinity, launches Sept. 27, 2023.Read more

 - applicable fees, including any outstanding money owed to the College

-- completion of your annual continuing competency program (CCP) requirements, including the 2022 Scope in your practice jurisprudence learning module
+- completion of your annual continuing competency program (CCP) requirements, including the Health Equity and Cultural Humility jurisprudence learning module

 - professional liability protection